 Harm to other people.

-This seems simple and non-controversial, until you start applying it to actual situations where you have to define the term “harm.”
+This seems simple and non-controversial, until you start applying it to actual situations where you must define the term “harm.”
 At its core, my Liberty – my right to pursue happiness as I see fit – does not give me the right to disadvantage you.
 I may be an avid astronomer, and my greatest wish is to have my own observatory and giant telescope through which to scan the universe.
 That’s fine if I buy a parcel of land on a mountain top and build my observatory there.
 But if I build my observatory in my back yard, which blocks out the sun from reaching my neighbor’s yard, I have infringed on someone else’s rights, and that I may not do freely in the name of Liberty.

 Nor can my Liberty interest give me the right to punch you in the mouth, just because it would make me feel good, or take your car, or throw a rock through your window.
 Even if such things were not otherwise in violation of the law, they would not be justified based solely on my right to pursue happiness in my own fashion, because my actions harm you.

 But sometimes, individuals, or governments, are unable to resolve their differences.
 Aside from the old adage that the person with the biggest dog sits where he wants to sit, how does one judge the relative merits of one person’s interests against the other’s?
 If Liberty is to be maintained for everyone, who gets to make the rules?
 You could say that it is within the Liberty of the offended neighbor to move away to a quieter neighborhood.
 Indeed, the homeowners in a particular neighborhood could agree to put a restrictive covenant into the deeds of their homes, guaranteeing each family a right to a quiet street after 9:00 p.m. each night.
-Anyone wanting to buy a home in that neighborhood would be obligated to abide by the agreement that is part of the lease.
+Anyone wanting to buy a home in that neighborhood would be obligated to abide by the agreement that is part of the deed.
 Through such self-selection, those wanting a loud environment and those wishing for quiet would find the appropriate neighborhood, and anyone moving in would know what the rules are in advance.

 But what if the claimed offense to the neighbor is less obvious?
 What if your neighbor objects to the artwork you display on your front porch?
 You find the painting of the nude woman to be classically beautiful.
 He finds it to be obscene, and does not want his children exposed to it.
 Again, in a reasonable civilized community, the two neighbors would be able to work out an agreement that the painting should be moved inside the house, or to the back where it is not visible from the sidewalk.
 But what if no compromise is possible or achievable?
 Whose rights prevail?
 In the absence of a legal restriction governing the display of images on the exterior of homes, has the owner of the painting improperly intruded on the Liberty of his neighbor – has “harm” been inflicted?
 Can harm be subjectively in the eye of the beholder, so that any harm that is claimed is automatically legitimate simply because the offense exists?
 Is there really a right to not be offended?